-ashe juniper eastern redcedar eastern persimmon General: Apply Tordon 22K undiluted as a spot concentrate application prior to periods of expected rainfall.
-Apply directly to the soil within the dripline and on the upslope side of the tree.
-For best results, apply to trees under 12 feet in height.
+ashe juniper General: Apply Tordon 22K undiluted as a spot concentrate application prior to periods of expected rainfall.
+Apply eastern redcedar directly to the soil within the dripline and on the upslope side of the tree.
+Application to trees taller than 12 feet is eastern persimmon not recommended.
 See directions for "Soil Spot Concentrate" in "Application Methods" section.
-Ashe Juniper: Apply 4 to 6 ml per 3 ft of plant height in the spring (April-May) Eastern Redcedar: Apply 3 to 4 ml per 3 ft of plant height in either spring (April-May) or fall (September-October) Eastern Persimmon: Apply 2 to 4 ml per inch of stem diameter in spring (March through May) --- --
+Ashe Juniper: Apply 4 to 6 ml per 3 ft of plant height in the spring (April-May) Eastern Redcedar: Apply 3 to 4 ml per 3 ft of plant height in either spring (April-May) or fall (September-October) Eastern Persimmon: Apply 2 to 4 ml per inch of stem diameter in spring (March through May)